Top Gear challenges: First cars for less than £4,000

 The presenters were given a budget of £4,000 - the average cost of a first car in the UK - to hunt for a secondhand model as close as possible to their respective first cars and report to Ethiopia.
-Paddy: Mark II Ford Escort (£2,100), Freddie: 1999 Porsche Boxster (£3,700), Chris: 1990 Mini (£3,300).
+McGuinness: Mark II Ford Escort (£2,100), Flintoff: 1999 Porsche Boxster (£3,700), Harris: 1990 Mini (£3,300).
 The presenters drove from Gondar to the Afar Triangle, a place thought to be the birthplace of humankind.

-On their way, Freddie revealed that his Porsche had a faulty roof, overheating and clutch issues, while Paddy and Chris were pleased with their choices.
-The first challenge was a compilation of rally-style driving tests done in a quarry where despite universal cheating Chris and Paddy completed the course, with Chris claiming a moral victory over Paddy, while the Boxster got beached.
-Mishaps on the way to Dallol included a flat tyre for Paddy and overheating for Freddie, requiring a tow from Paddy.
+On their way, Flintoff revealed that his Porsche had a faulty roof, overheating and clutch issues, while McGuinness and Harris were pleased with their choices.
+The first challenge was a compilation of rally-style driving tests done in a quarry where despite universal cheating, Harris and McGuinness completed the course, with Harris claiming a moral victory, while the Boxster got beached.
+Mishaps on the way to Dallol included a flat tyre for McGuinness and overheating for Flintoff, requiring a tow from McGuinness.

 The next challenge was a blindfolded acceleration and braking test, with the aim to be close to a traffic cone at the end of a runway.
-Paddy stopped almost next to the cone, amid accusations of cheating, beating Chris and Freddie.
+McGuinness stopped almost next to the cone, amid accusations of cheating, beating Harris and Flintoff.